p2/WifiWatch/README.md

 This app is built to be added to your startup items and just keep running in the background.
 The icon will **not** show up in the Dock, use _Activity Montior_ to shut it down if needed.
-A build & signed binary is available [in the releases](https://github.com/p2/WifiWatch/releases).
+A prebuilt & signed app binary is available [in the releases](https://github.com/p2/WifiWatch/releases).

 ## Scripts